-Why is a mini fan needed and how does it work?
+Why is an exhaust fan needed and how does it work?
 Well, the heat source for the refrigerator--either the propane flame or the electrical heating element--is used to "elevate" the ammonia/water mixture up to the top of the refrigerator's cooling unit.
 Once the mixture is there gravity and a chemical reaction begins and cooling is accomplished.
 Air flow is needed to dissipate the heat collected on the refrigerator's evaporator fins and from the refrigerator's cooling unit.
-A 12 volt fan helps to accomplish this by circulating the cooler fresh air received from the side vent and across these fins.
+A 12 volt exhaust fan helps to accomplish this by circulating the cooler fresh air received from the side vent and across these fins.

-I performed this installation last spring and was able to use my refrigerator during the hot summer months with no cooling issues whatsoever.
+I performed this simple installation last spring and was able to use my refrigerator during the hot summer months with no cooling issues whatsoever.
 So if your refrigerator isn't cooling so well in the summer you might want to give this modification a try.
 It's cheap and easy and well worth the time and effort.